rust-lang/rfcs/text/0000-anonymous-enums.md

 they do not mention the `Self` type and are not generic, but it's possible that with some ingenuity we could get away with both.

+How should this interact with type inference?

+Should this: `let x = vec![1u, "hello", 7i]` compile with `x: Vec<uint | &'static str | int>` or be rejected without further annotations?
+Should you generally be able to coerce to a join type without explicit annotation that you want a join type somewhere in the program?

+If so, that implies a large change in the way types are inferred and could be a source of confusion.